vidister/gimp-web/content/news/2016-05-05 Tutorials Revamp/2016-05-05 Tutorials Revamp.md

 [tt]: /tutorials/template/
 [found on git]: https://git.gnome.org/browse/gimp-web/plain/content/tutorials/template/index.md

 We can use tutorials of all types and skill levels so don't feel intimidated by what you might see on the current tutorials page.
-Indeed many common questions we see might be considered simplistic by some but can be brand new (and super-helpful!) to many users.
+Indeed many common questions we see might have solutions that are not obvious to others - the perfect opportunity to write a tutorial about it!
 All proposed tutorials will absolutely be considered.

+Indeed many common questions we see might have solutions that are not obvious to others - the perfect opportunity to write a tutorial about it!

 ## New Tutorial - Tone Mapping with Levels